4. Electric Jar Opener

 5. Wide-Barreled Pen

 Does it hurt to use a normal pen?
 Try one with a wide barrel.
 It'll be easier to hold.
 You can also put inexpensive rubber grips over standard pens and pencils to make them easier to grip.

 If you feel unsteady on your feet, a cane can get you out of your chair and help you move with more confidence, Ruffing says.

-Don't just buy any old cane from the bin at the drugstore, she adds.
-See a physical therapist for advice.
-Make sure you know how to use the cane right; a lot of people don’t.
+Ask a physical therapist for advice before you buy one.
+And make sure you know how to use the cane right.
+(Many people don’t.)
 For instance, you should always hold it in the hand opposite the joint that hurts.
 So if your left knee aches, use the cane on your right side.
-Instruction from a physical therapist can help.
+Your PT can give you other tips.